 Wednesday, February 24, 2021

 I never was any good at listening to things "they" said.
-These are the zine projects I have backed for ZineQuest3, mostly I have backed in physical form (in that respect I have learned from the past, because I am less likely to really read/enjoy a PDF).
-All italicized text is copied from each games KS page.
+What follows are projects I have backed for ZineQuest3 on Kickstarter.
+Mostly, I backed at the level that would garner me a physical zine.
+(In that respect I have learned from the past, because I am less likely to really read/enjoy a PDF.)
+Italicized text below has been copied from each game's KS page.
 For the ones you can still back, I've tried to make quick, digestible notes on each and why I backed them.

 Still time to back these...